byfranke/PortScan/README.md

 Ensure you have the necessary C libraries and compilers set up correctly for PortScan v0.2 to run efficiently.
 Unauthorized port scanning can be illegal and an infringement on others' privacy and security.
 Always secure the proper authorization before initiating such actions.

-# Update Beta V 1.0
+# Update PortScan Beta V 1.0

 Release: 28 jan 2025

 **Major Improvements Applied:**

 **Input Validation:** Added validation for ports and menu choices.